-Spam Unwanted Messages
+Spam Unwanted Messages Netiquette

 What is Spam

-Granting permission is to be expected based on certain activities.
+We shall grant permission.
+On the other hand, unwanted contact for certain activities.
 Unexpected communication should be verified before opening because of the many hoaxes and hacks.

 Get approval before sending and ignore unsolicited messages because it is a costly security risk.
 We use multiple emails and aliases to organize and protect our data.